TAMU-CPT/galaxy-tools/README.md

 The most commonly used tools have test cases built into the wrappper for code validation via [Planemo](https://github.com/galaxyproject/planemo).
 Test data for each case is specified, and usually lives in a sub-directory.

 Tools in this repository are meant to be used on Galaxy.
 Any use or installation independent of Galaxy, or outside the scope detailed for any given tool, is not guaranteed.
+There are also external proprietary tools we have permission to use that are not present in this repository for public distribution, including TMHMM.

 ## Contribution